-Hardware cloth with 1/2-inch hexagon shaped holes is suitable for gopher control.
+Hardware cloth with a 1/2-inch mesh is suitable for gopher control.
 This wire can only be cut with wire cutters.

 Gopher Wire is often chosen over hardware cloth.
 It has slightly smaller holes than chicken wire and is made to last longer than chicken wire when in contact with the soil.